realexpayments/rxp-hpp-java/README.md

 which supports all the features of this SDK and will benefit from all future releases: https://github.com/globalpayments/java-sdk

 With the latest update (1.3.4) this SDK supports the mandatory and recommend HPP fields for 3D Secure 2.
-Going forward it will only receieve ritical security updates, no further feature updates will be released beyond 3D Secure 2.
+Going forward it will only receive critical security updates, no further feature updates will be released beyond 3D Secure 2.
 # Realex Payments HPP Java SDK
 You can sign up for a Global Payments (formerly Realex Payments) account at https://developer.globalpay.com
 ## Requirements